skrusche63/spark-piwik/README.md

 ...
 ```

 The code below describes the `RuleBuilder` class that is responsible for discovering the association rules between the ecommerce items extracted from Piwik' database.

+**Note**: The `RuleBuilder`depends on the code base of the [Spark-ARULES](https://github.com/skrusche63/spark-arules) project.

 ```
 class RuleBuilder {